 You can find a bail bondsman visit our page about: Find a bail bondsman

 Have you ever hired a bail bondsman either for yourself, a family member or friend?
 If so, please share your experience in a comment below, and let us know how things turned out.

 - Released For Time Served

 - Be Released on a Pre-Trial Release Program

 The jail intake process is made up of each of these steps:

 - They’ll put you in a holding cell.
 If the jail is really busy, you will have to wait, sometimes for many hours, before you get processed.

-- First, will have to answer some questions, such as what is your legal name, street address, date of birth and a contact person.
+- First, will have to answer some questions, such as what your legal name is, street address, date of birth and a contact person.

 - You will also be asked about your medical and mental history.

 - You will be issued an inmate ID.

 - All personal property will be taken away from you and stored until you get discharged from jail.